opensearch-project/documentation-website/_search-plugins/retrieve-specific-fields.md

 # Retrieve specific fields

-When you run a basic search in OpenSearch, by default, the original JSON objects that were used during indexing are also returned in response for each hit under the `_source` field.
-This can be large amounts of data that is being transferred through network without adding any additional benefit to the user, increasing latency and cost.
+When you run a basic search in OpenSearch, by default, the original JSON objects that were used during indexing are also returned in the response for each hit in the `_source` object.
+This can lead to large amounts of data transferred through the network, increasing latency and cost.
 There are different ways to limit the responses to only the required information.

 ---